NE

 Understanding the Importance of Woodworking Safety

 Before diving into specific tips, it’s important to understand why safety in woodworking matters.
-Injuries in woodworking can range from minor cuts to severe incidents involving fingers, eyes, or even life-threatening accidents.
+Injuries in Woodworking Machine can range from minor cuts to severe incidents involving fingers, eyes, or even life-threatening accidents.
 Many accidents occur due to carelessness, lack of knowledge, or improper use of tools.
 Adopting a safety-first mindset helps prevent accidents and creates a productive and confident work environment.

 Wear Proper Personal Protective Equipment